 All cut types other than On Line require that a cut path be a closed path.
 This is because there is no self-evident 'inside' or 'outside' of an unclosed path.
-In these cases, Origin will default to an On Line cut type when you try to cut.
+When presented with an open path, Origin will default to an On Line cut type when you try to cut.
 You will not be able to change the cut type without changing the design.

 You can also identify an open path by moving the reticule over the endpoint.
 An open path will be indicated with a blue dot (see below).